If you do just one safari in South Africa, do it at Phinda Game Reserve.

 And so is the food

-Food is hardly a concern of mine when I travel, but I was incredibly pleased to realize that it is really good pretty much anywhere in South Africa.
-Meals at the lodges of Phinda Game Reserve were always delicious, with breakfast being scrumptious to say the least, and lunch and dinner absolutely fabulous.
+Meals at the lodges of Phinda Game Reserve are always delicious, with breakfast being scrumptious to say the least, and lunch and dinner absolutely fabulous.

 The atmosphere is chilled

 Come to think of it, chilled probably isn’t the best way to describe the atmosphere at Phinda Game Reserve.
-I’d probably use the word “dreamy” to refer to how my sister and I (and by the look of it, all other guests) felt when we visited Phinda.
+I’d probably use the word “dreamy.”

-We could relax completely in our rooms, in the dining areas, at the pool.
-We breathed in the clean air of the reserve.
-And we experienced al fresco dining, being served the most delicious meal in the middle of the forest, on candle lit tables.
-It was absolutely perfect!
+You can completely in our rooms, in the dining areas, at the pool.
+You will breathe the clean air of the reserve.
+And you will enjoy al fresco dining, being served the most delicious meal in the middle of the forest, on candle lit tables.
+It is absolutely perfect!

 The staff goes above & beyond